borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 ### Check frequency

+<span class="minilink minilink-addedin">New in version 1.6.2</span>

-As of borgmatic 1.6.2, you can optionally configure checks to run on a periodic basis rather than every time borgmatic runs checks.
+You can optionally configure checks to run on a periodic basis rather than every time borgmatic runs checks.
 For instance:

 ```yaml
 consistency: